NexPlayer/Android-SDK/advanced.md

 Normally, when playing live content, previously recorded data (for example, a few seconds earlier than the actual live position) is played to avoid buffering.
 This method however ignores this concept and moves directly to the latest loaded playback position (where the server is currently being encoded).

 This method behaves in the same way as the method gotoCurrentLivePosition(boolean exact) with the parameter, exact, set totrue.
-In other words, NexPlayer™ will seek exactly to the time specified bymsec(milliseconds).
+In other words, NexPlayer will seek exactly to the time specified bymsec(milliseconds).

 **Returns**

-Zero for success, or a non-zero NexPlayer™ error code in the event of a failure.
+Zero for success, or a non-zero NexPlayer error code in the event of a failure.

 #### native int gotoCurrentLivePosition(boolean exact)